 Click here to download a PDF copy of the map showcasing the trails and areas to hike.

-Visiting Red Rock Canyon Open Space
+Tips for Hiking Red Rock Canyon Open Space

 Red Rock Canyon is often classified as a “mini Garden of the Gods”.

 The natural beauty of this outdoor space is thanks to the red rock ridges that line the area (called “hogbacks”), and staggering canyons that have eroded over the years.

 The same sandstone rocks that make up Garden of the Gods, are on display here, including the Fountain Formations that are said to be from the Pennsylvanian Period.

 It offers the gorgeous landscape and towering red rocks, but without the amount of people and vehicles.